AlvinZC4/Good-README-Generator/Develop/README.md

   ## Installation

-  run npm i
+  Clone the Good README Generator repository from GitHub.
+Navigate your CLI to the folder containing the cloned repository.
+Run npm i to download the required dependencies .

   ## How to Use This Application

-  run node index
+  Use the CLI to run index in node.js

   ## Test Code

-  run npm test
+  Run npm test using the CLI to run the test code.

   ## Contributors

-  Alvin
+  Alvin Cox

   ## Ask Questions

-  e-mail
+  e-mail: alvinzcoxiv@gmail.com

   ## License

-  GitHub
+  MIT License